When Underdogs Upset Top Seeds – what to Miss about Wimbledon

 What will certainly be missed will be the opportunities for lowly-ranked minnows to upset some of the top seeds.
 This has happened plenty in the past, offering an air of unpredictability and ‘what if’ to a tournament that can sometimes be predictable.
 The competition has produced several ‘David beats Goliath’ stories in the past.
-Time and time again underdogs have upset the odds in old and new sports betting sites, turning the markets before the status quo resumed.

 The year was 1996 when Doug Flach beat Andre Agassi in the first round.
 Agassi never really loved playing on grass, but sucked it up enough to win the Wimbledon title in 1992.
 He also reached a semi-final in London three years later.
 A year after that, though, his burgeoning appreciation of the surface came crashing down in defeat to Flach, who was ranked 281st at the time.

 “I’m so excited, as excited as anyone could be at this moment.
 This is the highlight of my career.
 The biggest moment.
 Last month I was playing in satellite tournaments just to get my ranking up high enough so I could play in the qualifiers here.
 In January my ranking was 600,” Flach told the Baltimore Sun.

 ‘One of the biggest shocks in Wimbledon history’